-Although, not taking any particular view on the recommendations of the Advisory Group, the Standing Committee would prepare a summary and highlight key aspects of the recommendations of the Report as also identify action points requiring attention by regulatory authorities/agencies concerned so that the follow up could be undertaken.
-The Standing Committee would help organize seminars and workshops to enhance awareness and concretize views on recommendations of the Report and seek comments/feedback from both private and public sector organizations, international institutions and experts.
+Although, not taking any particular view on the recommendations of the Advisory Group, the Standing Committee would prepare a summary and highlight key aspects of the recommendations of the Report as also identify action points requiring attention by regulatory authorities/agencies concerned so that the follow-up could be undertaken.
+The Standing Committee would help organize seminars and workshops to enhance awareness and concretise views on recommendations of the Report and seek comments/feedback from both private and public sector organisations, international institutions and experts.
 We hope to review and complete these tasks in the next few months.
 However, it is proposed that an annual review of status and progress regarding compliance with and implementation of standards and codes will also be subsequently prepared and submitted to the Ministry of Finance.

-(Y.V Reddy) (Ajit Kumar)
+(Y.V Reddy) (Ajit Kumar) Chairman Alternate-Chairman Standing Committee on International Financial Standards and Codes

-Chairman Alternate-Chairman

-Standing Committee Standing Committee

-on International on International

-Financial Standards Financial Standards

-and Codes and Codes

-^{} Paper presented by Dr. Y.V.
-Reddy, Deputy Governor, Reserve Bank of India at Conference on International Standards and Codes organised by IMF-World Bank at Washington DC on March 7-8, 2001.
+\ Paper presented by Dr. Y.V.
+Reddy, Deputy Governor, Reserve Bank of India, at the Conference on International Standards and Codes organised by IMF-World Bank at Washington DC on March 7-8, 2001.
 Dr. Reddy is thankful to Dr. Himanshu Joshi for his valuable assistance.

 Established by G-7 with the purpose of promoting international financial stability, improving functioning of markets and reducing systemic risk through enhanced information exchange and international cooperation in financial market supervision and surveillance.
-The FSF is a grouping of officials responsible for financial stability in key financial centers, international financial institutions, international supervisory and regulatory bodies and committees of central bank experts.
+The Financial Standard Forum is a grouping of officials responsible for financial stability in key financial centres, international financial institutions, international supervisory and regulatory bodies and committees of central bank experts.